- What is the Client-Server Model?

 The functionality of client-server architecture is available in various tiers.

 In 1-tier architecture, it contains all sorts of settings on a single device such as configuration settings, marketing logic and data.
 This architecture is one of the most reliable sources despite the diversity of services.
 It often results in duplication of the work as the data resides in different variances.
 Following are the few layers of 1-tier architecture.

 b.
 Business layer

 All the layers work integrated from a software package and data is stored on local devices.

-In the thin client variant, the client embodies only the presentation component, while server absorbs application logic and data storage whereas in thick client, client encapsulates presentation as well as most of the part of application logic and server is responsible for the data storage.
+In the thin client variant, the client embodies only the presentation component, while the server absorbs application logic and data storage whereas, in the thick client, the client encapsulates presentation as well as most of the part of application logic and the server is responsible for the data storage.
 The mapping between the conceptual layers (Presentation, application logic, and data maintenance) are called tiers and lead to various types of architectures.

 - Presentation layer (Users’ Tier)